Kolkata: Rainfall

 Rains brought by the Bay of Bengal branch of the south-west summer monsoon lash Kolkata between June and September, supplying it with most of its annual rainfall of about 1850 mm.
 The highest monthly rainfall total occurs in July and August.
 In these months often incessant rain for days brings life to a stall for the city dwellers.
 The city receives 2,107 hours of sunshine per year, with maximum sunlight exposure occurring in April.
 Kolkata has been hit by several cyclones; these include systems occurring in 1737 and 1864 that killed thousands.
 More recently, Cyclone Aila in 2009 and Cyclone Amphan in 2020 caused widespread damage to Kolkata by bringing catastrophic winds and torrential rainfall.

 Environmental issues

 Pollution is a major concern in Kolkata.
-As of 2008, sulphur dioxide and nitrogen dioxide annual concentration were within the national ambient air quality standards of India, but respirable suspended particulate matter levels were high, and on an increasing trend for five consecutive years, causing smog and haze.
+As of 2008, sulfur dioxide and nitrogen dioxide annual concentration were within the national ambient air quality standards of India, but respirable suspended particulate matter levels were high, and on an increasing trend for five consecutive years, causing smog and haze.
 Severe air pollution in the city has caused a rise in pollution-related respiratory ailments, such as lung cancer.